 How to Treat Seasonal Eczema

-I brought it home and used it daily, sometimes twice a day, and within two days my hives cleared 100%.
-Overnight, the itching and small reddish welts subsided almost immediately when I applied the lotion.
+Within two days my hives cleared by 100%.
+The itching and small reddish welts subsided almost overnight.
+I was mind blown!

 The best time to apply the lotion is immediately after your shower while your skin is still hydrated and pores are open.
 After a shower, I get out and lightly pat my body down with a towel.
 I find that rubbing my skin with the towel irritates my eczema and can cause another flare up.

-I then use a layer of lotion to lock up the moisture into my skin.
-In the winter, this tends to do the job to prevent my skin from breaking out.
+Use a layer of lotion to lock up the moisture onto your skin.
+This tends to do the job to prevent my skin from breaking out.

 The coconut oil emulsifies as soon as you rub it against your skin and absorbs almost immediately.
 This is why natural oils are great for dry skin.
 I also do it while I am sleeping so that I am not stuck with oily hands throughout the day.